HYMANSAYS is content writer Eric Hyman's creative portfolio

 Internet Security Systems, now IBM: Threats (print)

 Translating great TV to print can be hard but putting faces on external and internal security threats came easy.
-ISS was a big success and became a great M&A target.
+ISS was a big success and was soon acquired by IBM.

 Cabletron, now Extreme: Networks that make sense